 (i) A student who obtains a 'U' can repeat the course.
 However, the 'U' grade that he gets for his first attempt will remain in his academic record and will be printed in the transcript issued by the University.

 (j) The repeat attempt(s) of a course will retain the grading option chosen for the first attempt i.e. S/U or letter-graded.
 In other words, the S/U option only applies to the first attempt of a course.
 As such, if S/U grading has not been opted for a course, a student will also not be able to opt for S/U grading for its repeat attempt(s).
-Similarly, if S/U grading has been opted for a course, its repeat attempt(s) will also be graded S/U. The repeat course includes replacement courses.
+Similarly, if S/U grading has been opted for a course, its repeat attempt(s) will also be graded S/U. The repeat course includes replacement courses, i.e. a course that replaces another course which is no longer offered.
 The AU of a course that has been opted for S/U grading will be counted against the S/U quota only once.
 Its repeat will not be counted against the quota again.

-(k) Students who exercise the S/U option must comply with the requirements in Section 3(6) on Graduation and Residential Requirements in AUS Handbook.
+(k) Students who exercise the S/U option must comply with the graduation requirement of minimum AU of graded courses as stated in the